-experience
+a. previous experience

 Maximum of 10 points.

-1. Successful Outcomes
+1. Past Performance

 Applications may not earn points for both in-state and out-of-state properties.
 In the event an application is eligible under both, KHRC will award whichever amount is higher.
 For joint ventures, KHRC will award the points for whichever principal would have received the higher amount.